 Practice Areas

-Legal disputes often involve highly emotional situations.
-Having an experienced attorney on your side can help you avoid much of the stress and avoidable pitfalls that come with going through a divorce, child custody dispute, protection order, car crash, or other personal injury case.
-Let Brett and Erin guide you through this process.
+Legal disputes usually involve highly emotional situations.
+Having an experienced attorney on your side can help you mitigate the stress and avoid the pitfalls of going through your divorce, child custody dispute, protection order, or other family law situation.

 Divorce